varnish/Varnish-Book/varnish_book.rst

    `Figure 6 <#figures-6>`_ depicts a simplified version of the Varnish finite state machine.
    This diagram shows the most common state transitions, and it is by no means complete.
    `Figure 7 <#figures-7>`_ shows a detailed and complete version of the state machine for the frontend worker as a request flow diagram.
-   A detailed version of the request flow diagram for the backend worker is in Section `VCL - vcl_backend_fetch and vcl_backend_response`_.
+   A detailed version of the request flow diagram for the backend worker is in the `VCL - vcl_backend_fetch and vcl_backend_response`_ section.

    States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_